ScrappyHub/archive-recall/docs/06_event_journal.md

 - each event references prior_event_hash
 - seal artifacts can be produced per session

-- ## Snapshot event payloads
+## Snapshot event payloads (Canonical)
-Snapshot operations MUST reference:
+Snapshot operations MUST:
-- inputs: snapshot request object sha256 (if stored) or request_id
+- store snapshot request JSON as library objects (sha256 identity)
-- outputs: snapshot result object sha256 (if stored) or result_id
-- store snapshot request/result JSON as library objects (sha256 identity)
+- store snapshot result JSON as library objects (sha256 identity)
 - reference them in Event inputs/outputs with sha256 set

+Exported snapshot artifact hashes are optional:
+- if an export artifact is materialized, it MUST be stored as a library object and may be referenced in outputs.